Brandon-Rozek/website/content/blog/2015-10-03-animatable-location.md

   - 'a:1:{s:6:"author";a:0:{}}'
 tags: ["Web", "CSS"]
 ---
 Animating the location of objects is one of the most common types of animation.
-It&#8217;s interesting to animate this way because you need to keep in mind how each of the element&#8217;s interact with each other to constitute a page.
+It's interesting to animate this way because you need to keep in mind how each of the elements interact with each other to constitute a page.

 <!--more-->